All about me

 Primarily it is aimed at newcomers to the craft, and includes:

-Correspondence Tables, Sabbats and Rituals, Tools of the Craft, Rocks and
+Correspondence Tables, the Sabbats and Esbat celebrations, Tools of the Craft, Rocks and

 Witches Familiar), Sacred Sites, and much more while not forgetting the

-“Who’s Who” biographies, so there is something for everyone.
+“Who’s Who” of biographies, so there is something for everyone.

 you have a Facebook page as well?